 The Kensington Market Toronto

 We visit Kensington Market Toronto.
-There is no city in Canada that is home to more cultures from all over the world.
+There is no city in Canada that is home to more cultures from around the world.
 Multiculturalism is very important in the metropolis on Lake Ontario.
 As Canada's hotspot, Toronto attracts more immigrants than any other city in the country.
-The more than 5,5 million residents of the Greater Toronto Area speak more than 140 languages and dialects.
+The Greater Toronto Area's population of over 5,5 million speaks more than 140 languages and dialects.
 Over 30 percent of the city's residents speak a language other than English or French at home.
-About 30 percent of new immigrants to Canada live in the city.
-That's about 20 percent of all immigrants to the country.
-Half of Toronto residents were born outside of Canada.
-This results in a colorful mix of people in Canada's largest city.
+Around 30 percent of new immigrants to Canada live in the city.
+That's around 20 percent of all immigrants to the country.
+Half of Toronto's residents were born outside Canada.
+This results in a colorful mix of peoples in Canada's largest city.
 Reason enough for us to take a closer look at the diversity of cultures in Toronto.
-This makes Kensington Market a place where you can really get a feel for Toronto's multicultural mix.
+This makes the Kensington Market a place where you can easily experience Toronto's multicultural mix.

 Kensington Market Toronto is a culture market

-The Kensington Market is adjacent Chinatown, It is located between Spadina Avenue, Dundas, Bathurst and College Street.
-On Spadina Avenue, however, you don't see much of what the market is all about.
-To do this, you have to walk a little into the side streets.
-We choose Bathurst Street and finally arrive in a district that overwhelms us with its mix of shops.
+The Kensington Market is adjacent Chinatown.
+It is located between Spadina Avenue, Dundas, Bathurst and College Street.
+However, on Spadina Avenue you can't see much of what makes up the market.
+To do this you have to go a little into the side streets.
+We choose Bathurst Street and end up in an area that overwhelms us with its mix of shops.
 These offer goods from all over the world.
-On the one hand there is the Dickey boutique selling fashion from Tibet, silver jewelry and incense as well as pashmina and silk scarves.
-In the shop next to it, on the other hand, there are second hand clothes.
-These remind me strongly of the time of the Flower Power period.
-In any case, Bob Marley, Indian elephants, octopuses and a bird of prey are emblazoned on T-shirts hanging over the door.
+On the one hand, there is Dickey's boutique, which sells fashion from Tibet, silver jewelry and incense, as well as pashmina and silk scarves.
+On the other hand, there are second-hand clothes in the shop next to it.
+These remind me a lot of the flower power era.
+In any case, Bob Marley, Indian elephants, octopuses and a bird of prey are emblazoned on T-shirts hanging above the door.

 The people we meet on the way, are also unmistakably from all parts of the world.
 A young woman of Arab origin in a long skirt with a headscarf crosses the street.
 A family with Asian facial features strolls down the street.
 The fruit-seller, who is filling up his boxes in front of the shop, is of Caucasian descent.
 A mixture of people from all over the world, whom we meet here.